nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 *Returns target IP addresses that match the host of the source IP address.*

 !!! note
-	This filter expression does not have a manager method equivalent.
-This pattern should use the `IPAddress.host` field for filtering.
+	This custom lookup does not have a manager method equivalent.
+This pattern should use the `host` field for filtering.

 NetBox: